Exact tunneling splittings from symmetrized path integrals: Introduction

 Another class of readily scalable methods is based on the path-integral formulation of quantum mechanics.\cite{Feynman} In such approaches, quantum-mechanical properties are recast as an integral over the configuration space of an extended classical system.
 In some cases, this integral can be evaluated by steepest descent,\cite{BenderBook} leading to a family of ``instanton'' theories\cite{Perspective,Uses_of_Instantons,Milnikov2004,tunnel, InstReview,Vaillant2018instanton, Cvitas2018instanton,Erakovic2020excited, asymtunnel} that constitute rigorous asymptotic approximations to the exact quantum result.
 Instantons correctly capture multidimensional tunneling and zero-point energy effects but are relatively computationally inexpensive, since they only require local information along the optimal tunneling pathway.
 This makes them an attractive alternative to numerically exact techniques when studying complex molecular systems.\cite{water,hexamerprism,WaterChapter,formic,chiral,tropolone} Despite these advantages, instantons only yield approximate tunneling splitting values, whose accuracy deteriorates in low-barrier anharmonic systems.\cite{tunnel}

 In this paper, we will focus on molecular systems with low barriers and anharmonic vibrations, such as methyl rotations, for which instanton theory is not appropriate.
 Historically, studies of large-amplitude torsional modes have helped make the connection between electronic structure and conformational/reaction energy barriers.
 Spectroscopic features associated with methyl torsion remain a sensitive probe of intermolecular interactions in solids and of rotation--vibration coupling in isolated molecules.
 The low barriers can, however, pose a challenge.
 Methyl groups connected to planar frameworks (aryl, nitryl, boryl) exhibit barriers of only a few wavenumbers,\cite{Lister1978internal} for which instanton approaches would fail drastically.
-The torsional barrier for the methyl group in methanol is not quite as low (around \SI{350}{\per\cm}), but still comparable to the harmonic torsional frequency of approximately \SI{290}{\per\cm}.\cite{Qu2013Methanol} Even wavefunction-based calculations can experience convergence difficulties when confronted with such ``floppiness''.\cite{Lauvergnat2014Methanol,Bowman2016Hydronium}
+The torsional barrier for the methyl group in methanol is not quite as low (around \SI{350}{\per\cm}), but still comparable to the harmonic torsional frequency of approximately \SI{290}{\per\cm}.\cite{Qu2013Methanol} Such ``floppiness'' poses a problem not only for instantons but also for wavefunction-based computations, since large-amplitude motions must be represented with care to keep computational expense to a minimum.\cite{Carter2000multimodeRPH,Carrington2008ch5,Lauvergnat2014Methanol}